CxELabs/MCASHOL/POC Guide.md

     ![Open Screenshot](Media/conf-testoffice.png "Test connectivity")

-	> [!NOTE] If the connection is taking more than 1 minute - close out of the portal and log back in to check if it's been connected.
+	> :memo: If the connection is taking more than 1 minute - close out of the portal and log back in to check if it's been connected.

 ---